carlosparreno/cpportfolio/src/content/en/about.md

 \n\nMy professional career started in IBM Belgium, where I had a year internship.
 Things went well 🎉and I moved to IBM Ireland in Dublin, where the European Technology Campus is located 🏰.

-\n\nI’m a passionate Front-Ender 🤟 who loves building modern and fast user interfaces, I am an ambitious learner always keen to keep up with the latest advancements.
+\n\nI’m a passionate Front-Ender 🤟 who loves building modern and fast web applications, I am an ambitious learner always keen to keep up with the latest advancements.
 I enjoy working with tech-lovers whom I learn tones from and share my expertise with.

 \n\nAmong my interests are:

 \n\n * [Sports ⚽:](#) I played in football clubs back at home and now I play for fun, I also like yoga and swimming.
-\n\n * [Reading 📚:](#) I love books on technology, business, psychology, leadership, life-style and personal growth.
+\n\n * [Reading 📚:](#) I love books on technology, business, psychology, leadership, wellbeing and personal growth.
 \n\n * [Travel ✈️:](#) One of my biggest passions, I love nature ⛰ and adventure 🤠.
 I’ve been to 6 continents and hopefully I’ll go to Antarctica one day and fulfill my dream of being in all 7 continents."
 ---